biocypher/biocypher/_sources/index.rst.txt

-:og:title: BioCypher
+:og:title: BioCypher - Democratising Knowledge Graphs
-:og:description: A framework for creating biomedical knowledge graphs.
+:og:description: BioCypher is a framework to simplify the creation of robust biomedical knowledge graphs.

 .. image:: banner.png